Composite Functions Video Lesson

 Always substitute the rightmost function into the function on its left.

-For example, f of g of x means that g of x is substituted as an input into f of x.
+For example, means that is substituted as an input into .

-g of f of x means that f of x is substituted as an input into g of x.
+means that is substituted as an input into .

 To remember the order of composite functions, draw a backwards-facing arrow from the rightmost function to the leftmost function.